Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: System Model and Problem Formulation

-To find the mapping $\beta_i(t)=f(\xb_i(t))$ between human features $\xb_i(t)$ and the delay perception of the brain, we use supervised learning \cite{bishop2007pattern, chen2017machine}.
-Since reliability is a key factor in a communication system, we need a supervised learning algorithm that not only predicts $\beta_i(t)$ as function of $\xb_i(t)$, but also gives a measure of reliability for this prediction.
-Hence, we cannot rely on conventional supervised learning methods, such as neural networks \cite{chen2017machine}.
-Here, reliability of predictions is defined as the probability that the prediction of $\beta_i(t)$ lies within a certain range of the true values for $\beta_i(t)$.
+{To find the mapping $\beta_i(t)=f(\xb_i(t))$ between human features $\xb_i(t)$ and the delay perception of the brain, we introduce a novel supervised learning mechanism called the \emph{probability distribution identification (PDI) method}.
+Here, function $f(.)$ shows this mapping.
+Since reliability is a key factor in a communication system, we need a supervised learning algorithm that not only predicts $\beta_i(t)$ as a function of $\xb_i(t)$, but also gives a measure of reliability for this prediction.
+This \emph{measure of reliability} is one of the key advantages of PDI learning over other supervised learning methods \cite{bishop2007pattern, chen2017machine}.} Although conventional methods such as neural networks can be used to approximate the continuous function $f(.)$ \cite{chen2017machine}, these methods cannot quantify the reliability of this prediction.
+The reliability of predictions is defined as the probability that the prediction of $\beta_i(t)$ lies within a certain range of the true values for $\beta_i(t)$.

-To this end, we propose a novel supervised learning mechanism dubbed as \emph{probability distribution identification (PDI) method} that can find the mapping between the features of a human user and the human brain's perception on delay, as captured by $\beta_i(t)$, while quantifying the reliability of this mapping.
-We will use this reliability to determine the overall reliability of our system.
+{The PDI method can find the distribution of the prediction values.
+Although many existing supervised learning methods can build a model for predicting an output based on a given input, they fail to find a statistical model for this prediction.
+In addition, by using the statistical model for the predictions s resulting from our proposed PDI, the system designer can better design the system based on desired reliability. }

 As discussed in \cite{petkoski2015effects}, the delay perception of a human brain typically follows a multi-modal distribution.
 As a result, we design the proposed PDI approach to capture such a model and find the different modes of a human brain.
 Then, using the distribution of the brain delay, the PDI approach can find the \emph{effective delay} of the human brain.
 This effective delay determines relationship between $\beta_i(t)$ and $\xb_i(t)$ along with its reliability.